 - Solicited-node multicast

-An assigned multicast address is a single address to reach a group of devices running a standard service.
-It is used in situations with specific protocols, such as DHCPv6.Two common IPv6-assigned multicast groups are the following:
+An assigned multicast address is a single address that reaches a group of devices running a standard service.
+It is used in situations with specific protocols, such as DHCPv6.
+Two common IPv6-assigned multicast groups are the following:

 Assigned Multicast IPv6 Addresses

-Assigned IPv6 Multicast Addresses are specific addresses within the FF00::/8 range, reserved for multicast group communications in IPv6 networks.
+Assigned IPv6 multicast addresses are specific addresses within the FF00::/8 range, reserved for multicast group communications in IPv6 networks.
 These addresses are used for standardized protocols like routing, device discovery, and network management.

 All-nodes multicast group